Questions or comments? Email me at:

 1905 Spalding No. B

 One of the most common styles of early football head harnesses, the flattop style first appeared in 1904 and continued to be sold through the mid-1920's.
 Flattop head harnessses are typically constructed of a soft, quilted leather, moleskin, or canvas body with a one-piece flat crown and independent, sewn-on ear pads.
-Many variations of the flattop were manufactured over their 20+ year run, including the Harvard and Princeton styles.

 c.
 1905 Spalding No. B